Blackwood, South Australia: History

 The name "Blackwood" most likely comes from either the Acacia melanoxylon, also known as the Australian blackwood, which grows in the nearby Mount Lofty Ranges, or the Eucalyptus odorata, which grows in Blackwood and has dark bark.

 The earliest reference to Blackwood was a mention of Blackwood Vale Farm in 1847, though this is in present-day Glenalta.
 One of the earliest places named for Blackwood was the Blackwood Inn, which opened in 1869.
 In 1880 it changed names to the Belair Hotel.
 Belair Post Office opened on 3 April 1859 and was renamed Blackwood in 1881, when the Belair office was moved some distance away.
 The first land grants in the area had been made in 1840, and various churches were established throughout the 19th century, but most development in Blackwood didn't take place until the Adelaide to Aldgate section of the Adelaide–Wolseley railway line was opened, with Blackwood railway station opening in 1883.
 Land was subdivided for housing at about the same time and the railway line was later connected all the way to Melbourne.

+The Blackwood Police Station was built in 1933.
+Mr Huxley was the first police officer.

+The Blackwood library, opened in 1972, was named after a former Alderman and Mayor of Mitcham, Mr Ivor Symons.
+It was situated at the corner of Shepherds Hill Road and Brighton Parade.
+The first librarian was Mrs Mary Mills who supervised a staff of six librarians.
+The Ivor Symons Library moved to the corner of Main Road and Carr Street in 1981.
+It was relocated to Tiwu Kumanga Community Hub in 2023.

 Places of interest

-Blackwood Soldiers' Memorial was erected in 1921 in the most prominent place in Blackwood: the five-ways roundabout.
+Blackwood Soldiers' Memorial was erected in 1921 in the most prominent place in Blackwood: Five Ways corner.
 It is a place of Local Heritage, listed for being "a notable landmark in the area".
+In 1958 the roundabout at Five Ways corner was constructed.

+View from Waite Reserve of Tiwu Kumangka Community Centre and Blackwood Library showing the balcony next to the community hall.